ridmiPaba/DCAF/README.md

 - The **Maturing segment** (6–50 interactions) collapses to NDCG@10 = 0.0091 due to a count regime mismatch between training (running count) and evaluation (total countmap).
 This is a known limitation documented in the thesis.
 - Evaluated on **MovieLens 1M only** — generalisation to other datasets has not been established.
 - Content anchor uses **title and genre only** — no plot synopsis, director, or cast.
-- No GPU training — systematic hyperparameter search was not feasible within resource constraints.

 ---